korewireless/Microvisor-Demo-CMSIS-Freertos/README.md

 twilio api:microvisor:v1:devices:list
 ```

 It is also accessible via the QR code on the back of your development board.
+Scan the code with your mobile phone and a suitable app, and the board’s SID is the third `/`-separated field.

 ### Build and Deploy the Demo

-Run:

 ```bash
 ./deploy.sh --log